seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Cannot choose but ever weep the friend.

 **LADY CAPULET**
-Well, girl, thou weep’st not so much for his death,
+Well, girl, thou weep'st not so much for his death,
-As that the villain lives which slaughter’d him.
+As that the villain lives which slaughter'd him.

 **JULIET**
 What villain madam?